- Finding the right dog

 Congratulations on finding the newest addition to your family!
 An adoption application can be filled out on site at one of our adoption events at the Riverton PetSmart in Riverton.
 In most cases, the application can be approved right away and the dog can be released to go home with you that day.

-If you are unable to attend one of our adoption events (every Saturday from 1pm – 4 pm), or would like to inquire about adopting a dog before our next event, please contact us.
+If you are unable to attend one of our adoption events (most Saturdays from 10am – 1pm), or would like to inquire about adopting a dog before our next event, please contact us.

 Why do you charge an adoption fee?